Methamphetamine contamination testing for NZ rental properties

 Key Takeaways

-- Methamphetamine contamination testing is crucial for ensuring tenant safety and meeting legal responsibilities under the Residential Tenancies Act 1986.
+- Methamphetamine contamination testing is essential for ensuring tenant safety and legal compliance.